 Wood Lake Nature Center is a 150-acre natural area dedicated to environmental education, wildlife observation, and outdoor recreation.
-Wood Lake staff offices at the 4,000 square-foot main building, which features many educational exhibits (see hours above).
-The park features several wildlife viewing areas, a 100-seat amphitheater, a picnic ground, and three miles of trails and boardwalks.
+The center’s staff offices are located in a 4,000 square-foot main building, which features many educational exhibits (see hours above).
+The park also features several wildlife viewing areas, a 100-seat amphitheater, a picnic ground, and three miles of trails and boardwalks.
 The trails are either blacktop or crushed limestone and most are wheelchair accessible during summer months.
-To preserve the natural habitat, no pets, bikes or rollerblades are allowed.
+To preserve the natural habitat, no pets, bikes, or rollerblades are allowed

 Wood Lake's mission is to provide the public with high-quality experiences in recreation and environmental education programs, act as a teacher/naturalist training facility and provide a high quality, diverse freshwater marsh-oriented nature facility for those programs and for use by individuals and groups seeking unprogrammed natural experiences.